Improving the environment and quality of life.

 We have a real opportunity to help tackle climate change and create social value

 The built environment is currently responsible for 25% of UK carbon emissions.
-We can help tackle climate change by reducing our emissions and waste, building energy-efficient buildings, and increasing biodiversity.
+We can help accelerate the transition to a low-carbon economy by reducing our emissions and waste, building energy-efficient buildings, and increasing biodiversity.

 We create social value by regenerating the UK's towns and cities, developing and maintaining housing, improving transport and infrastructure, and building and fitting out schools, universities and offices that are healthy and inspiring to work in.